cakephp/docs/en/appendices/new-features-in-cakephp-2-2.rst

 dynamically modified.

 A new ``Cache`` class method was added: ``clearGroup``.
-It takes the group name and deletes all entries labled with the same string.
+It takes the group name and deletes all entries labeled with the same string.